 There aren’t many places within a 15-minute ferry ride of Sydney’s CBD where you can look out your bedroom window and see a koala wedged between the branches of a tree.
 But at Taronga Zoo’s new Wildlife Retreat, there’s a good chance that’s exactly what you’ll see when you wake up in the morning.
 If not a koala, you might spot red kangaroos lounging in the grass below you, an echidna snuffling out some food, or a tiny joey playing hide-and-seek with his mum.

-The harbourfront eco-retreat, which is owned and operated by the not-for-profit Taronga Conservation Society, opened on the grounds of Taronga Zoo last week.
+The harbourfront eco-retreat, which is owned and operated by the not-for-profit Taronga Conservation Society, has opened on the grounds of Taronga Zoo.
 While “eco-lodge” often conjures draughty rooms and drop toilets, this hotel might be better described as “eco-luxe”.

 There are 62 rooms in five environmentally sensitive and sustainably designed lodges, with walkways (suspended above the sanctuary) that connect the rooms to The Nest bar and reception area.
 Interiors have been designed by Chada studio (Emirates One & Only Wolgan Valley, Saffire Freycinet, Hilton Auckland), while Cox Architecture (The Darling Hotel at The Star, the Sydney Airport Marketplace) oversaw the build.